 Until only recently, it may have seemed silly to say the bacteria in your digestive tract can somehow “talk” to your brain, but more and more scientists are finding evidence of such a relationship.
-They call it the gut-brain connection, and last month researchers at Oregon State University revealed how a poor diet can impact that connection and lead to a decline in healthy brain function.
+They call it the gut-brain connection, and researchers at Oregon State University believe a poor diet may impact that connection and affect healthy brain function.

 The standard American diet (or SAD) includes high amounts of sugar and unhealthy fats, which OSU scientists say may affect our ability to process and remember information.
 Specifically, a high-sugar, high-fat diet impacts something called “cognitive flexibility,” which allows us to think about more than one idea at a time.
 Too much fat and sugar also leads to problems with memory, say researchers.